 SL Green Realty Corp., which is referred to as the Company or SL Green, a Maryland corporation, and SL Green Operating Partnership, L.P., which is referred to as SLGOP or the Operating Partnership, a Delaware limited partnership, were formed in June 1997 for the purpose of combining the commercial real estate business of S.L.
 Green Properties, Inc. and its affiliated partnerships and entities.
-The Operating Partnership received a contribution of interest in the real estate properties, as well as 95% of the economic interest in the management, leasing and construction companies which are referred to as the Service Corporation, a consolidated variable interest entity.
+The Operating Partnership received a contribution of interest in the real estate properties, as well as 95% of the economic interest in the management, leasing and construction companies which are referred to as the Service Corporation.
 All of the management, leasing and construction services that are provided to the properties that are wholly-owned by us and that are provided to certain joint ventures are conducted through SL Green Management LLC which is 100% owned by the Operating Partnership.
 The Company has qualified, and expects to qualify in the current fiscal year, as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended, or the Code, and operates as a self-administered, self-managed REIT.
 A REIT is a legal entity that holds real estate interests and, through payments of dividends to stockholders, is permitted to minimize the payment of Federal income taxes at the corporate level.
 Unless the context requires otherwise, all references to "we," "our" and "us" means the Company and all entities owned or controlled by the Company, including the Operating Partnership.

 Substantially all of our assets are held by, and all of our operations are conducted through, the Operating Partnership.
 The Company is the sole managing general partner of the Operating Partnership.
-As of December 31, 2015, noncontrolling investors held, in the aggregate, a 3.61% limited partnership interest in the Operating Partnership.
+As of December 31, 2016, noncontrolling investors held, in the aggregate, a 4.16% limited partnership interest in the Operating Partnership.
 We refer to these interests as the noncontrolling interests in the Operating Partnership.
-See Note 11, "Noncontrolling Interests on the Company's Consolidated Financial Statements."
+The Operating Partnership is considered a variable interest entity, or VIE, in which we are the primary beneficiary.
+See Note 11, "Noncontrolling Interests on the Company's Consolidated Financial Statements".